krlawrence/graph/ChangeHistory.md

 - Broke out the discussion of simulating `startsWith` into its own section.
 - Added to the discussion of `cyclicPath`.
+- Added text to explain the "__." notation the first time it appears #112.
 - Expanded the section that introduces the `path` step #97, #98, #99.
 - Added text to better introduce the concept of a `modulator` #99 .
 - Added text to introduce the phrase `anonymous traversal` #98